Lobster & Crab Regulations

 From Point U back to Point M.

-(h) Lobster Management Area (LMA) 6 is defined as the area, including New York and Connecticut state waters, bounded by straight lines connecting the following points, in the alphabetical order stated:
+(8) Lobster Management Area (LMA) 6 is defined as the area, including New York and Connecticut State waters, bounded by straight lines connecting the following points, in the alphabetical order stated:

 From Point S, boundary follows the 3 mile limit of New York as it curves around Montauk Point to Point P.